MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/reference-architecture-relecloud.md

 ## Data management landing zone

-A key requirement for a cloud-scale analytics implementation is to have a data management landing zone.
+A key requirement for a cloud-scale analytics implementation is a data management landing zone.
 This subscription contains resources that are shared across all landing zones, including shared networking components like a firewall or private DNS zones.
 The data management landing zone also includes resources for data and cloud governance like Azure Policy and Azure Purview.

-Relecloud created a data management landing zone when they deployed the solution for the operations group.
+Relecloud created a data management landing zone when they deployed the data analytics solution for the operations group.
 When the billing group joins the platform, they use the same data management landing zone to share common resources with the operations group.

 ## Operations data landing zone